 Yes, in fact there are numerous hidden costs associated with cyber attacks.
 Hidden costs include internal upheavals (loss of talent), reputational damage, customer losses, declining stock prices, and more.

 When cyber attacks target healthcare or hospital systems, the cost of cyber attacks can be calculated in health record compromises and IoT disruptions, leading to medication distribution errors, botched surgeries, and/or lost human lives.

 Hidden costs of cyber attacks can have lasting effects on organizations and the businesses or people who they serve.

 Should small-to-medium businesses (SMBs) worry about the cost of cyber attacks?

-According to a study by the Poneman Institute, nearly 70% of SMBs experienced cyber-attacks within a 12 month timeframe.
+According to a study by the Ponemon Institute, nearly 70% of SMBs experienced cyber attacks within a 12 month timeframe.
 Some SMBs note that they do not know how to protect their business from attacks, potentially leading to excessive attack clean-up costs.